aurorasmiles/WorldGuardDocs/source/developer/native-objects.rst

 Vectors
 =======

 Many operations need WorldEdit vectors, worlds, and so on.
-Bukkit ``Locations`` and other objects can be converted to ``Vector`` and so on using methods in ``com.sk89q.worldedit.bukkit.BukkitAdapter``.
+Bukkit ``Location``s, ``World``s, and other objects can be converted to WorldEdit objects using methods in ``com.sk89q.worldedit.bukkit.BukkitAdapter``.

 .. code-block:: java